anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 Consumption -> OS File Systems Exposure (1) on stereotype diagrams).
 This is the primary use case for use of in chassis physical storage, that is not being used for consumption and exposure as network-based storage.
 In general it is desirable to use network based storage solution for provision of Cloud Infrastructure storage.
-The "Infrastructure Automation - PXE Server" is an exception to preference for use use of network based storage, as it is managing the bootstrap process, so it cannot be dependent on a separate storage system for maintaining its image cache.
+The "Infrastructure Automation - PXE Server" is an exception to the preferential use of network based storage, and as it is managing the bootstrap process, it cannot be dependent on a separate storage system for maintaining its image cache.

 Storage for Tenant Consumption
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~